 Checking For Pregnancy

 Beyond the absence of an estrus cycle, mares may not show any visible signs of pregnancy for the first three months.
-Pregnancy can be confirmed by ultrasound after approximately two weeks after the breeding took place.
+Pregnancy can be confirmed by ultrasound approximately two weeks after breeding.
 Blood and urine testing can be done two to three months after conception.
 Alternatively, a veterinarian may be able to manually feel the small embryo in the mare's uterus via rectal palpation.
-This can be done at approximately six weeks into the pregnancy via rectal palpation.
+This can be done at approximately six weeks into the pregnancy and sometimes even earlier.

-It's important to have the mare checked by a veterinarian early in the pregnancy for her health and the health of her foal.
-Horse twins are rare but can lead to the mare aborting.
+It's important to have the mare checked by a veterinarian early in the pregnancy to assess her health and the health of her foal.
+Horse twins are rare but can lead to spontaneous abortion.
 If the twin foals are carried to term, there is a possibility of losing both.
 For this reason, it's often recommended to "pinch off" one embryo.
-This is done very early in pregnancy.
-It's not unusual for a mare to lose a pregnancy, so it's recommended to do an ultrasound and test the blood or urine test again after about three months.
-Things like checking how a mare shakes her head, the look in her eyes or which way a needle moves when held over her belly are not accurate methods of determining if she is in foal.
+This is done very early in the pregnancy.
+It's not unusual for a mare to lose a pregnancy, so it's recommended to do an ultrasound and test the blood or urine again after about three months.

 Later Stages of Gestation

-After about three months the foal will be developing rapidly and start to look like a small horse.
+After about three months, the foal will be developing rapidly and start to look like a small horse.
 After about six months, the mare may start to be visibly pregnant.
-Mares that have foaled before may show an expanding belly sooner than a maiden mare.
-Over the remaining months, the mare's belly will continue to grow as the foal approaches its foaling date.
-About two weeks before the due date, the mare's udder will start to expand, and a few days before giving birth, the teats would produce a sticky yellowish fluid.
+Mares that have foaled before may show an expanding abdomen sooner than a maiden mare.
+Over the remaining months, the mare's abdomen will continue to grow as the foal approaches the foaling, or due date.
+About three to six weeks before the due date, the mare's udder will start to expand, and a few days before giving birth, the teats would produce a sticky yellowish fluid.

-Occasionally, a foal is 'breech' or born hindquarters first, or one or both forelimbs may be bent back.
-Sometimes the mare or foal is injured during the birth process or has other issues that require professional attention.
-Your veterinarian should check mare and foal carefully shortly after the foal has arrived.
+Occasionally, a foal is in the 'breech' position.
+Sometimes the mare or foal is injured during the birthing process or may have other issues that require urgent or professional attention.